U.S. natgas futures slip early despite more heat

 Information Administration showed total domestic gas inventories

-The trend has helped pull the surplus to last year - now at
+for 10 straight weeks and helped pull the surplus to last year -

 (Storage graphic: link.reuters.com/mup44s)